Skip to main content

 Okra Soup

-Slimy, nutritious soup made with fresh okra, palm oil, fish or meat, and seasonings.
-Okra acts as natural thickener.
+A thick, slippery soup of fresh okra, palm oil, fish or meat, and seasonings, where the okra does the thickening on its own.
 Served with rice or foo foo.

 Pepper Soup